Wilson-ZheLin/CSYE7380-Soros/README.md

 3. Set up API keys (if you'd like to use OpenAI Chatbot):
    - Copy `.streamlit/secrets.toml.example` to `.streamlit/secrets.toml`
    - Add your OpenAI API key
+   - Add the API url for the pre-trained transformer

 4. Setup models and tokenizers
    - Download from https://drive.google.com/drive/folders/1WbeLh4gMiVXr48wn-Xn3mhmH0WY2gxV1